rusalim45/InfoSec/README.md

 API interaction and testing

-Basic penetration testing concepts
+Basic penetration testing tools

-Secure coding practices
+Secure coding principles

-All labs were completed and tested in an Ubuntu virtual machine environment.
+All labs were performed and tested in an Ubuntu virtual machine environment

 Academic Disclaimer